d40cht/WythamVillageBroadband/index.md

 *If you are keen to see an improved broadband service in the village, and want to do your bit, please fill in the form [here](registerinterest) to register your interest.
-The more people we have signed up, the likelier it is that a service can be provided - so your vote really does count.*
+The more people we have signed up, the likelier it is that a service can be provided - so __your vote really does count__.*